 We are proud to be working with a wide range of organisations and individuals, including small to large scale technology companies, manufacturers of equipment, universities, community groups, suppliers and other utilities.
-In fact, we have worked with over 50 different parties in our projects, a number that we want to increase even further, so if you have a great idea please do get in touch with us.
+In fact, we have worked with over 50 different parties in our projects.
+A number that we want to increase even further, so if you have a great idea please do get in touch with us.

-To ensure that we enable and encourage third party collaboration and interaction, we proactively seek both NIA and SIF project ideas through calls for proposals.
-This provides an opportunity for organisations that have a long standing relationship with the electricity industry but also organisations that have historically focused on other areas to proactively be involved in electricity innovation, often bringing a wider perspective to new problems and challenges in the industry.
+To ensure that we enable and encourage third party collaboration and interaction, we proactively seek both NIA and NIC project ideas through Calls for Proposals.
+This provides an opportunity for organisations that have a long standing relationship with the electricity industry but also organisations that have historically focussed on other areas to proactively be involved in electricity innovation, often bringing a wider perspective to new problems and challenges in the industry.
+In Autumn 2020, to empower our communities to innovate and be part of the energy transition, we will run our first Community Energy Innovation call for NIA project ideas.

-We also attend a variety of well established events, such as CIRED, the Energy Innovation Summit and Utility Week Live to ensure that we facilitate a suitable opportunity for individuals and organisations to interact with our innovation and wider business teams to discuss existing and future projects.
+We also attend a variety of well-established events, such as CIRED, Cenex-LCV and Utility Week Live to ensure that we facilitate a suitable opportunity for individuals and organisations to interact with our innovation and wider business teams to discuss existing and future projects.
 We look to collaborate with our distribution network colleagues but also with transmission and gas network operators and system operator.
 We do this by participating in ENA working groups that enable close collaboration and interaction with all network operators.

-We are also contributing to the Open Networks project which aims to transform how electricity networks work and brings together nine of the UK and Ireland's electricity grid operators, respected academics, Non-Government Organisations (NGO), government departments and Ofgem.
+We are also contributing to the Open Networks Project which aims to transform how electricity networks work and brings together nine of the UK and Ireland's electricity grid operators, respected academics, Non-Government Organisations (NGO), Government departments and Ofgem.
 Through the Collaborative Energy Portfolio (CEP), we are working with other DNOs to identify common problems and deliver collaboratively funded projects to solve them.

-We regularly engage in conversations with our counterparts within the rest of National Grid Group with the intention of mutually benefitting from our shared experiences and incorporating them into our learning.
-Additionally we aim to foster collaborations that result in more joint ventures.
+We delivered 62 IFI projects and 19 LCNF projects in previous price control periods.

-We proactively seek both NIA and NIC project ideas through calls for ideas.
+We have had 56 NIA and 3 NIC projects in our project portfolio so far.